 Stay Away from Blouses or Collared Shirts

-A collared of button down shirt will scream “interview” from underneath your blazer, so whatever you do, choose anything else.
-The only exception may be a chambray option, but a t-shirt or a cami is the best way to dress a blazer down.
-Graphic tees are the most causal option!
-I don’t gravitate towards button downs in general, I always feel so uncomfortable in them!
+To me, a collared or button-down shirt screams “interview” from underneath your blazer, so I typically shy away from those.
+The exception here is a more casual style, oversized, chicly cut, or chambray option.
+In my opinion, a t-shirt or a cami is the best way to dress a blazer down.
+Graphic tees are the most casual option.
+I don’t gravitate towards button-downs in general, I always feel so uncomfortable in them!
 Definitely not me, so when I did wear blazers in a business professional setting, I usually chose a blouse.
 I don’t recommend blouses for dressing down a blazer either.
-The blouse, while less structured than your button down, won’t give you a relaxed look.
+The blouse, while less structured than your button-down, won’t give you a relaxed look.

 Wear Your Blazer as a Layering Piece

 I’m not opposed to heels, obviously.
-However, when dressing down your blazer you’ll want a more casual option.
-Usually that means lower or block heels.
+However, when dressing down your blazer you’ll want a more casual option than stilettos or pumps.
+Usually, that means lower or block heels.
 Stay away from pointy toes and anything you’d wear to an interview.
 My favorite option is booties, or if you want to get super dressed down with your blazer outfit, try sneakers!